Taeung/uftrace-wiki/Home.md

 # uftrace Home

 uftrace is a tool to trace and analyze execution of a program written in C/C++.
-It was inspired by Linux kernel's ftrace (especially function graph tracer), and supports userspace programs.
+It was inspired by Linux kernel's ftrace (especially function graph tracer), and supports userspace programs on Linux.
 In order to use uftrace, the program should be compiled with `-pg` or `-finstrument-functions` option.
 (On ARM platforms, you may need to add `-fno-omit-frame-pointer` option also).
 The example output looks like below:

     $ cat hello.c
     #include <stdio.h>